Brought to you by

 The goal of the Business Association is to offer something to do in town every night of the week, so in the early years, movies were screened only on Thursdays because it was a naturally slow night.
 As the drive in has grown in popularity, however, they’ve added Fridays to the roster and this summer they’ll be adding Saturday night showtimes as well.

 Each year, the MBA compiles a list of about a hundred movies and conduct a poll based on that list to see which films residents and visitors most want to see.
-“It’s hard to show first-run movies, but we can show movies that are pretty close; like this year we’ll be offering the Last Jedi,” Caswell explained.
+“It’s hard to show first-run movies, but we can show movies that are pretty close; ” Caswell explained.
 Overwhelmingly, however, movie-goers want to see the classic films from their youth – the Goonies, Back to the Future, and above all else Jaws.
 “We stick with the classics because they seem to work.
 If you’re coming to see Jaws, though, make sure you get there at least two hours early – it’s always packed that night,” he advised.